How to Calculate Import Duty and VAT

-Duty and VAT is not applicable on everything entering the UK, see our Basics page for a brief explanation or contact us for guidance for your specific goods.
+Did you know that Import Duty and VAT is not payable on everything which comes into the UK?
+See our Basics page for a brief explanation or contact our Imports Team for guidance on your specific goods and circumstances.

-If your goods are liable to duty and / or VAT, then the following should hopefully explain how it has been calculate:
+If, however, your goods are liable for duty and/or VAT, then the following simple 4-step guide should help to explain how it is calculated.

 1. Convert the value of your goods, into GB Pounds

-The 'Terms of Sale' or 'Inco-Terms' between the seller / shipper and you determines whether or not costs of shipping are added to your Customs entry (C88).
+In some cases, this might simply be the amount you have paid for your goods, but this is not always as simple as that.
+The 'Terms of Sale or 'Inco-Terms' between the seller / shipper and you, determines whether or not costs of shipping are added when they are declared to UK Customs.

-If added, then import duty and / or VAT (if applicable) will be paid on this in addition to the price that you have actually paid for the goods.
+If the shipping costs are included in your original price i.e. includes 'Free Shipping', then import duty and/or VAT (if applicable) will be paid on the price you have actually paid to your supplier for the goods.

 So, how can you tell whether these charges will be added to your Customs declaration (Form C88)?
-Well, if you haven't already done so, we would suggest that it may be worth your while reading the 'Inco-Terms' page, to enable you to here, and accurately calculate import duty and VAT. ukimports
+Well, if you haven't already done so, we would suggest that it may be worth your while reading our 'Inco-Terms' page, to enable you to find out, and calculate import duty and VAT more accurately.

 3. Calculating basic Import Duty (If applicable)

-Now that you have got your total value of goods (including all the associated shipping costs) in GB Pounds, you next need to know what percentage of Duty has been allocated by UK Customs for your particular goods.
+Now that you have got your total value of goods (including any associated shipping costs) in GB Pounds, you next need to know what percentage of Duty has been set by UK Customs for your particular goods.

-To do this you need to visit the European TARIC website, via our 'Links' page.
+To do this you need to visit either the UK's .GOV online tariff, or the European TARIC website, via our 'classification codes' page.
 Once there, search for your goods under description and enter the Country of Origin.
-This should then allow you to find the commodity code (keep this 10-digit code, as you will need to ensure that your clearing agent uses this on the Customs entry) and the rate of Import Duty that's applicable to your goods.
+This should then allow you to find the commodity code (keep this 10-digit code, as you will need to ensure that we use this code when we declare your goods to UK Customs) and the rate of Import Duty that applies to your goods.
 Then simply multiply your total value of goods by the Customs Duty rate.
-This is the approximate amount of Import Duty that you would have to pay to UK Customs. ukimports
+This is the approximate amount of Import Duty that you would have to pay. ukimports

-The rate of VAT in the UK increased to 20.0% on the 4th January 2011 (up from 17.5%).
+The Standard rate of VAT in the UK increased to 20.0% on the 4th January 2011 (up from the previous rate of 17.5%).
 So, to calculate the VAT, you need to do the following:

-Add the amount of Duty, that you just calculated (if any was applicable), to the total value of your goods (incl. the shipping costs), then you have to add all the UK charges, such as Customs clearance and delivery costs (from port of arrival/Bonded Warehouse through to your door).
-Then, simply multiply this total amount by 20.0%, to give an approximate amount of VAT that you would have to pay to UK Customs. ukimports
+Add the amount of Duty, that you calculated (if any was applicable), on to the total value of your goods (incl. the shipping costs, if necessary), then you have to add all the UK charges, such as Customs clearance and delivery costs (from port of arrival/Bonded Warehouse through to your door).
+Then, simply multiply this total amount by the rate payable (20.0% for Standard, 5.0% for Reduced rate or 0.0% for Zero-rated goods), to give an approximate amount of VAT that you would have to pay. ukimports